sordidlist/buffcat/README.md

 In the screenshot above, I've pointed out the columns of one instruction in particular.
 The right column shows the assembly instruction, `jmp esp`.
 This is the assembly instruction we've been searching for an exploitable intance of.
 The middle column shows the hexidecimal translation of that assembly instruction, `ffe4`.
 And the left column is, of course, the memory address where the instruction resides, `0x311712f3`.

-(At some point, I hope to come back to this section with a little more detail regarding how to choose this JMP ESP.
+(At some point, I want to come back to this section with a little more detail regarding how to choose this JMP ESP.
 This is the step mona.py usually handles.)

 Since our binary is 32-bit, it will use little-endian notation.
 So, we'll write each hex character in our new JMP ESP address in reverse, so that the instruction gets interpreted properly: `\xf3\x12\x17\x31`.
 We'll need this address shortly.